 Kentucky Digital Library

-Search digital images of more than 500,000 items from the Bluegrass State, including books, manuscripts, newspapers, maps, oral histories and pictures.
+Search digital images of more than a million items from the Bluegrass State, including books, manuscripts, newspapers, maps, oral histories and pictures.

 Louisiana Biography and Obituary Index

-A digitized version of a card file with more than 650,000 names at the New Orleans Public Library, this database indexes obituaries and death notices published in New Orleans newspapers from 1804 to 1972 and individuals’ information published in Louisiana biographical collections.
-Get copies of items you find in the index for just $2.
+A digitized version of a card file with more than 650,000 names at the New Orleans Public Library, this database indexes obituaries and death notices published in New Orleans newspapers from 1804 to 1972, and biographical information published in Louisiana biographical collections.
+Get copies of your finds in the index for just $2.

 Louisiana State Archives

-Click on Locate Historical Records to search a vital records index covering death records (mostly 1911-1962) and Orleans Parish births (mostly 1819-1912) and marriages (1870-1962).
-Other online databases cover passenger lists from 1851 and Confederate pension applications.
+Click on Locate Historical Records to search a vital records index covering death records (mostly 1804-1963), birth records (mostly 1790-1913) and Orleans Parish marriages (1831-1969).
+Other online databases cover passenger lists from January to July 1851 and Confederate pension applications.